ampproject/amphtml/ads/google/doubleclick.md

 by a lowercase 'x' followed by a height.
 Secondary sizes must not be larger than their corresponding dimensions specified by the `width` and `height` attributes, or the `data-override-width` and `data-override-height` attributes, if they are set.
-Further, the secondary sizes must not be smaller than 2/3rds of their primary size counterpart, unless `data-multi-size-validation` is explicitly set to false.
+Further, the secondary sizes must not be smaller than 2/3rds, in any of the two dimensions, of their primary size counterpart, unless `data-multi-size-validation` is explicitly set to false.

 Examples: